Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 1080 Ti, in theory, should be a small bit faster than the GeForce RTX 2070 Super in general. (explain)
+Memory BandwidthThe Geforce GTX 1080 Ti, in theory, should be a small bit faster than the GeForce RTX 2070 Super overall. (explain)

-Texel RateThe Geforce GTX 1080 Ti will be quite a bit (more or less 29%) better at texture filtering than the GeForce RTX 2070 Super. (explain)
+Texel RateThe Geforce GTX 1080 Ti will be a lot (about 29%) more effective at texture filtering than the GeForce RTX 2070 Super. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison